AI Is Creating Risk Instead of Reliable Capability

 This work is relevant if:

-If your organisation is already buying AI tools but still relying on heroics, this is the gap.
+If your organization is already buying AI tools but still relying on heroics, this is the gap.

 The Real Question